Firemath

-Firemath is a WYSIWYG equation editor which generates MathML.
-It is open source software published under the GNU General Public License (GPL) version 3.
-Firemath is an add-on for the web browser Firefox.
+Firemath is a discontinued WYSIWYG equation editor which generates MathML.
+It was open source software published under the GNU General Public License (GPL) version 3.
+Firemath was an add-on for the web browser Firefox.
 It uses the rendering facilities of the browser.

-Firemath is incompatible with the Firefox Quantum release (Version 57.0) from november 2017 and with all later releases.
-The add-on was removed from addons.mozilla.org and is not available elsewhere.It is not known whether the author of FireMath plans to release a version for Firefox Quantum.
+Firemath is incompatible with the Firefox Quantum release (Version 57.0) from November 2017 and with all later releases.
+The add-on was removed from addons.mozilla.org and is not available elsewhere.